 So whether you’re reaching for your old college hoodie or your smoking’ hot heels, ask yourself what do I want to say to the world and to myself today.
 You bet there’s nothing wrong with glamming it up a little when it feels right.
 Men, get your trendy on too!
 Whatever boosts your mood and empowers you with heightened and healthy self-esteem is awesome.
 As long as you’re not identifying yourself with what (or who) you have on, I believe anything goes.

 After all life is not a red carpet.
 Yes you want others to respond to you in a positive way and clothes do instigate those reactions.
-But self-esteem begins and ends ultimately on the inside.
+But does fashion define you?
+No, self-esteem begins and ends ultimately on the inside.
 So be sure to invest fully on what’s inside first so that you will enjoy the self-confidence, beauty and success that transcends from there on out.
 After all, you don’t need to own the best … to always Own Your Best.